saradindusengupta/FB_birthday_wish/README.md

 Fot urllib ; it has been divided to urllib.request and urllib.error for Python3.
 Use pip3 separately.
 re is for regular expression

+Run :
-Run : sudo pip3 install urllib.request request re sys  To install the dependencies
+$sudo pip3 install urllib.request request re sys
+To install the dependencies

 Proxy settings : if there is any need for proxy to use the internet otherwise dont uncomment it